 Change control should be part of your data governance process.
 Because Salesforce’s ease of adding custom fields and objects can lead to a “kid in the candy store” rush to add data elements.
 A well-run Salesforce org must have a review process that is followed carefully to avoid data chaos.
 This process should include a step that determines whether the user community requires a new field or object in the data warehouse.
 (We have a whole article on best practices for data migration that’s worth a read before you start any migration process.)

 Once you’ve decided what you want to extract, how often you want it extracted, and how you’ll track changes between the Salesforce source database and your target data warehouse, it’s time to look for an ETL tool.

-Choosing a good ETL tool for your Salesforce extract raises technical and usability issues.
+Choosing a good tool for your Salesforce ETL raises technical and usability issues.

-- From a technical perspective, you want a tool that isn’t going to blow out your governor limits, and is stable and efficient.
+- From a technical perspective, you want a tool that isn’t going to blow out your governor limits, and is stable and efficient for data integration.

 - From a usability perspective, your tool choice must be one that works with your change control strategy.
 If changing your data extract is a time-consuming chore, your data warehouse schema is going to fall behind your Salesforce schema.

 The key technology that your ETL(extract, transform, load) tool must use for efficient Salesforce extraction is the Salesforce Bulk API.
 Unlike an interactive query in the Salesforce API, a bulk API query is submitted to a queue and run as a batch.
 So, Salesforce is able to better optimize resource usage with Bulk API calls, and larger batches of data can be retrieved with fewer API calls, thus keeping your extracts under governor limits.